Avery Johnson – Greater New Orleans Sports Hall of Fame

 Popovich took over head coaching duties of the Spurs in 1996 and his faith in Johnson paid off when the veteran guard buried the game-winning shot in Game Five of the NBA Finals against the Knicks to lift the Spurs to their first NBA title.
 That shot is one of the signature hoops in franchise history.

 After retiring in 2004, Johnson moved into the coaching ranks, using the lessons learned from the likes of Jobe and Popovich to become very successful in that role as well – in 2006, he coached the Dallas Mavericks to the NBA Finals, earning NBA Coach of the Year honors.
-He also coached the New Jersey Nets.
+He also coached the New Jersey Nets (2010-12) and the University of Alabama (2015-19).

 He is also a sought-after motivational speaker, inspiring young students around the country, referring to his mother telling him he would “get a lot of places” with a great attitude.